polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/upgrade-to-parachain/prepare-parachain.md

 ---
-title: Connect a Parachain
+title: Prepare a Parachain
 description: This tutorial will guide you through the comprehensive process of connecting a parachain to a relay chain, covering steps from setup to successful integration.
 ---

-# Connect a Parachain
+# Prepare a Parachain

 ## Introduction